Top 5 Stage Performances to Stream This Weekend December 12-14

 Airing on TV on PBS Thirteen on Friday, December 12 at 9 p.m.
 ET for FREE.
 Streaming online until Friday, January 9, 2026.

 Did you know legendary movie and TV star Dick Van Dyke started his career on Broadway?
 In fact, he won a Tony Award for his hilarious turn as Albert Peterson in Bye Bye Birdie just a few months before his eponymous sitcom turned him into a household name.
-In honor of his 100th birthday this week, American Masters is presenting this new documentary chronicling his eight-decade (!!) career, from radio deejay to nightclub performer to the stage to the screen.
-In addition to iconic clips, Starring Dick Van Dyke features rare footage and performance clips along with brand-new interviews with costars and colleagues, including Julie Andrews, Carol Burnett, Jim Carrey, Ted Danson, Steve Martin, Conan O’Brien and Martin Short.
+In honor of his 100th birthday this week, American Masters is presenting this new documentary chronicling his eight-decade (!!!) career, from radio deekay to nightclub performer to the stage to the screen.
+In addition to iconic clips, Starring Dick Van Dyke features rare and never-before-seen footage and performance clips and brand-new interviews with costars and colleagues, including Julie Andrews, Carol Burnett, Jim Carrey, Ted Danson, Steve Martin, Conan O’Brien and Martin Short.

 Streaming from Sunday, December 14 at noon until Thursday, December 18 at noon ET for $20.

-This whimsical deconstruction of the iconic Christmas ballet returns to 92NY for two performances this month, but if you can't make it in person, a recording will be available to stream for 96 hours.
+This whimsical deconstruction of the Tchaikovsky ballet returns to 92NY for two performances this month, but if you can’t make it in person, a recording will be available to stream for 96 hours.
 Choreographed by David Parker for his troupe The Bang Group, Nut/Cracked is not for purists.
-He takes a playful approach to this old chestnut filled with tap, disco and vaudeville performed to jazzy arrangements of Tchaikovsky's score by Duke Ellington and Glenn Miller.
+He takes a playful approach to this old chestnut filled with tap, disco and vaudeville performed to jazzy arrangements of the score by Duke Ellington and Glenn Miller.

 Live-streaming on Sunday, December 14 at 7 p.m.
 ET for $29.